Wait before you throw away that old toothbrush! Check out these 12 ways to use a toothbrush for cleaning.

 9. Clean the car

-Small crevices in a vehicle, such as around the parking break, vents, and cup holders can be cleaned easily with a toothbrush.
+Small crevices in a vehicle, such as around the parking brake, vents, and cup holders can be cleaned easily with a toothbrush.
 You can also use a toothbrush to clean your headlights and taillights!

 10. Clean spills and stains